 Be sure to save room for their generous servings of cakes and tarts, which include Carrot, Double Chocolate and Rocky Road.
+Yum.

 Boomarang is a casual semi open-air Australian bar and bistro, and is a popular hangout for the expat crowd in Singapore.
 Hearty breakfasts and generously portioned meals are all on the menu, drawing in the masses at weekends.

 This is also the place to head to for all live sporting events – in particular rugby and Australian Rules football, when the noise emanating from this hugely popular bar can be heard from afar.

 Marché Movenpick Suntec City

-There’s something for all the family at this child friendly restaurant in Singapore, with a salad bar, pasta station, seafood island, bakery section, pizza oven and crepe station – you should be able to find something to please even the fussiest of children.
+There’s something for all the family in here, with a salad bar, pasta station, seafood island, bakery section, pizza oven and crepe station – you should be able to find something to please even the fussiest of children.